 I scrawled a quick response to the queen and summoned a footman to see it delivered immediately.

 We spent the rest of the day together.
 At noon we shared lunch.
 Afterward we retreated to the seldom used music room, and John sat at the piano and played for me and Henry.
 That afternoon John and I curled up together on the couch in his study while Henry sketched the two of us together.
 We laughed and flirted through all three courses of dinner.
 Later, once we’d retired, John demonstrated how best to get Henry off with his mouth, and then saw to my own pleasure before allowing Henry and I to lavish as much affection on him as we had the night before.

 If one ignored the fact that we were forced to stay inside because of what lurked without, one could be mistaken for thinking it was a perfect day.
 Peaceful.
 Damn near domestic at times.

 I should have appreciated it more.
-I should pushed the dark thoughts that had plagued me throughout it to the very back of my mind and instead committed every blissful minute I spent with John and Henry to memory.
+I should have pushed the dark thoughts that plagued me to the very back of my mind and instead committed every blissful minute I spent with John and Henry to memory.

 I would have, if I had known what was coming.

 Copyright © 2020 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This book is a work of fiction.
 References to real people, establishments, locales, events, and organizations are used fictitiously and only with the intent to provide a sense of historical authenticity.
 All other characters, dialog, incidents, and settings are drawn from the author’s imagination and are not to be construed as real.